utopia-foss/dantro/doc/plotting/creators/ext.rst

 Animations
 ----------
-With the :py:class:`~dantro.plot_creators._plot_helper.PlotHelper` framework it is really simple to let your plot function support animation.
+With the :py:class:`~dantro.plot.creators._plot_helper.PlotHelper` framework it is really simple to let your plot function support animation.

 Say you have defined the following plot function:

 .. code-block:: python

-    from dantro.plot_creators import is_plot_func, PlotHelper
+    from dantro.plot.creators import is_plot_func, PlotHelper

     @is_plot_func(use_dag=True, required_dag_tags=('time_series',))
     def plot_some_data(*, data: dict,